BigBang1112/gbx-tools-3d/README.md

 You also need a MariaDB or a MySQL database.
 The default development connection is available in the `appsettings.Development.json`, the database will be created automatically when running.
 You can setup the database service manually or using Docker with port publishing.

-**For production deployment, secure the database together with the connection string.**
+**For production deployment, secure the database together with the connection string.** You also need to manually apply the migration, via the `Script-Migration` command for example.

 ### Visual Studio 2022